This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 You would want your plant to soak up the sun from all directions.
 However, while your Monster pot is located near a window, it only receives sunshine from one direction, resulting in many issues.

-It is possible that the leaves getting consistent sunlight to get burnt, or the plant starts growing sideways while the other half tries to reach the plant.
+It is possible that the leaves get consistent sunlight to get burnt, or the plant starts growing sideways while the other half tries to reach the plant.
 So, to prevent this, you must rotate your plant every few months.

 Filter Light During Summer Months